Advertisement

 Best advice?

 Take your time with decorating.
-See how each space and room is used throughout the different seasons and keep your future family in mind.
+Notice how the family uses each space and room throughout the different seasons, and keep your future family in mind.
 Small children don’t stay small for long.
 Styling and furnishing a home takes time; enjoy the slow process of sourcing pieces.
 Spaces that feature a collection of pieces from different eras will always be timeless.

 Read this next: